uyhun/hello-world/README.md

 # hello-world
 This is my first github repository.
 Not really, I've done this before but needed a refersher.
 Either way, hello world!
+Mac app update.
+Check, check.